veronica-f-reyes/individual-project/README.md

 ![equation](https://latex.codecogs.com/gif.latex?%5Cinline%20H_a): There is a relationship between winning and a team playing away.

-FINDING: We reject the hypothesis that winning is independent of whether a team is playing away
+`FINDING`: We reject the hypothesis that winning is independent of whether a team is playing away

 For the linear regression models predicting the number of runs scored, I ran statistical tests for independence.